-Full-Time/term Part-Time/term Master of Business Administration (MBA) \$2,500 \$1,250 e.
-Fall 2004/Winter 2005 Graduate Student Noninstructional Fee Schedule: In addition to Instructional Fees, all graduate students are assessed Noninstructional Fees.
+- e.
+International Student Differential Fees: If you are a graduate student who is not a Canadian Citizen or Permanent Resident, you will be assessed a International Student Differential Fee calculated on all Instructional Fees and Program Differential Fees assessed.
+If you become a Permanent Resident before the end of a term, the International Student Differential Fee will not be assessed in that and subsequent terms.
+Please submit original proof of your change of immigration status so the Faculty of Graduate Studies and Research (105 Administration Building). - Fall 2006/Winter 2007 Graduate Student Noninstructional Fee Schedule: In addition to Instructional Fees, all graduate students are assessed Noninstructional Fees.
 The Noninstructional Fees assessed are based upon whether a student is full-time or part-time, and upon whether a student is on-campus or off-campus.
-Noninstructional Fees differ between Spring/Summer and Fall/Winter.
+Noninstructional Fees differ between Fall/Winter and Spring/Summer.